Car detailing

 White vinegar is a powerful deodorizer that can help neutralize skunk odor.
 Mix equal parts white vinegar and water in a spray bottle and mist the affected areas.
 Allow it to sit for a few minutes before wiping it away.

 Another option to get rid of skunk smell in the car is using activated charcoal, which can absorb odors effectively.
-Place bowls of activated charcoal in your car overnight to help draw out the skunk smell.
+Place bags of activated charcoal in your car overnight to help draw out the skunk smell.

-Targeting Specific Areas in Your Car
+Get Rid of Skunk Smell From Specific Areas in Your Car

 Seats and Upholstery